 In addition to wanting to sleep in, I also had been dreaming of an amazing breakfast.
 So, when they had a champagne breakfast option, we were definitely on board.
 If chocolate is the perfect way to end a day, champagne must be the best way to start – and also more chocolate, because it is Belgium.

 This may just be the standard in beautiful Belgium, but the service really blew us away – especially at breakfast.
 We were greeted by a multi-lingual staff member – he’d say “Bonjour, Guten Morgen, Hola, Good Morning” pausing between each to assess if he had found your preferred language.
-Then, he’d ask if you would like coffee and offer a few additions to the fantastic buffet spread – like eggs or waffles (yes and yes, please).
+Then, he’d ask if you would like coffee and offer a few additions to the fantastic breakfast buffet spread – like eggs or waffles (yes and yes, please).

 He also brought over a little amuse’bouche to start and end our meal.
 It was so much more than the cheap hotel breakfasts we’ve become accustomed to at chain hotels.
 This was a special experience.

 On our last morning, the owner had just returned back to town from a trip and was making her rounds to make sure everyone was enjoying their stay.
 Of course, we couldn’t rave enough.
 All the points for Hotel Heritage!
-It was truly wonderful – and super close to all the top things to do and lots of yummy beer.
+It was truly wonderful – and super close to all the top things to do in Bruges and lots of yummy beer.

 Beer, Fries & Chocolate – The Belgium Trifecta